ChrisOrgan/Covid_Analysis/readme_master.txt

     C., Wang W.-L. 2020. ***Analysis of the mutation dynamics of SARS-CoV-2 reveals the spread history and emergence of RBD mutant with lower ACE2 binding affinity***. bioRxiv.:2020.04.09.034942.
+- Kendall M.G.
+1938.
+A new measure of rank correlation.
+Biometrika.
+30:81–93.
 - Kupferschmidt K. 2020.
 Mutations can reveal how the coronavirus moves—but they're easy to overinterpret.
 Available from https://www.sciencemag.org/news/2020/03/mutations-can-reveal-how-coronavirus-moves-they-re-easy-overinterpret.
 - Lauer S.A., Grantz K.H., Bi Q., Jones F.K., Zheng Q., Meredith H.R., Azman